aipescience/queryparser/README.md

 Alternatively, passing the query at initialization automatically processes it.

 ### ADQL
-Translation of ADQL queries is done similarly by first creating and instance of the translator object,
+Translation of ADQL queries is done similarly by first creating an instance of the translator object,
 ```
 query = ...